LogicWheat/VMod/patchouli/vmod_guide/en_us/toolgun/various_parameters.md

 * * **Normal** - Will use hit position as is
 * * **Centered On Side** - Will get the face of a block hit position is on, and use center of that face as position.
 * * **Centered In Block** - Will get the block hit position is on, and use center of the block as position
-* * **Precise Placement** - Will get the face of a block hit position is on, create n^n points (determined by Precise Placement Assist Sides) uniformly distributed across that face, and use closest point to hit position (will light up green)
+* * **Precise Placement** - Will get the face of a block hit position is on, create n^n points (determined by Precise Placement Side Points) uniformly distributed across that face, and use the closest point to hit position (will light up green)
-* **Placement Assist Scroll Step** - Determines how big scroll step is of rotation in Placement Assist.
-In degrees
-* **Distance From Block** - Determines how far away object will be after finishing Placement Assist